SSHRC Manual for Adjudication Committee Members 2020-21

 The guidelines apply only to Insight Grants (up to $100,000 in funding for tools for research and related activities) and Partnership Grants (up to $500,000 in funding for tools for research and related activities).
 Research should be an integral component of the development and/or use of the tool.
 Stand-alone tools are eligible only in Partnership Grants applications, and only in cases where knowledge mobilization will be the primary purpose of the tool’s use.

 Applicants must provide their tools expenses in the “Other” category in the budget page, and explain the need for expenditures in the Justification section.

 Committee members are asked to consider the following in their evaluation of tools funding requests:

 - Overall: The purpose/use of the tools should be directly linked to the objectives of the funding opportunity.

-- Challenge criteria: Evaluate the tool using the “appropriateness of the methods/approach” subcriterion under Challenge.
+- Challenge criterion: Evaluate the tool using the “appropriateness of the methods/approach” subcriterion.

-- Feasibility criteria: Consider the budget request for the tool under the Feasibility criteria.
+- Feasibility criterion: Consider the budget request for the tool.

-Should the committee determine that the proposed activities relating to tools cannot be carried out within the stated budget limit, the committee should fail the application on the feasibility criterion.
+If the committee determines that the proposed activities relating to tools cannot be carried out within the stated budget limit, the committee should fail the application on the Feasibility criterion.

-After the adjudication, grants are awarded based on the funding recommended by the committee and the total funds available for the funding opportunity.
+After the adjudication, grants are awarded based on the funding that the committee recommends and the total funds available for the funding opportunity.